bonitasoft/bonita-doc/md/import-and-export-a-process.md

 3. Specify the filename and location or use the default suggested.
 4. Click **_Finish_**.

-The resulting .bos file can be imported into Bonita BPM Studio.
+The resulting .bos file can be imported into Bonita Studio.

 ## Build a process for deployment